By Chani Osthoff, Assistant Editor, Rat Race Rebellion

 - Codecademy – Website.
 While the basic interactive courses on this website are free, there is an option to pay for additional content.

 - Khan Academy – Website.
 Completely free, Khan Academy has plenty of videos and information on programming in several languages.

-- Introduction to Programming – Udemy course (4.6 stars and 576 ratings).
+- Introduction to Programming – Udemy course (4.6 stars).
 It was difficult to choose just one Udemy course for this section as there are dozens of programming languages, each with its own quality courses on Udemy.
 This course assumes you have no knowledge of programming and is thus a good place to start your journey.

 - Stack Overflow – Online forum.
 This is an incredible resource for people learning how to program.
 The users there won’t write your code for you, but they can tell you why yours isn’t working and how to fix it.
 If you have any programming-related questions, this is the best place to ask them.

 Search engine optimization (SEO) is the method for optimizing your website and improving its search engine rankings.
 There are guidelines that websites need to meet in order to show up in search engine results.
 Design and content are important, for sure, but neither will do a company much good if it can’t draw visitors to its site in the first place.
 Being well-versed in the search engine rulebook is a great asset.
 To learn more about SEO, we recommend:

 - The Complete Digital Marketing Course – Udemy course (4.5 stars).
 We mentioned this 12-in-1 course in the “Email Marketing” section and will be mentioning it again under “Social Media,” as it includes all those things (as well as SEO, of course).

 - SEO 2019: Complete SEO Training + SEO for WordPress Websites – Udemy course (4.3 stars).
 If you’re looking for information on SEO without all the extra stuff in the above course, this is a great option.